Take The Course

 How do I show the court that I completed the course?

-If you do not want to file electronically, you can file an original signed Acknowledgment of Completion Form in person, or by mail, with the Manitoba court office where your file is located.
+- If you do not want to file electronically, you can print and wet ink sign the Acknowledgment of Completion Form and file this document in person or send it by mail, with the Manitoba court office where your file is located.

 How can I give you feedback about the course?